yenicibaha/twitter_clone/README.md

 .env
 ----------------
 .env file connects app to the database.
-So create a .env file in the 'server' folder and add the id below into the .env file.
+So create a .env file in the 'server' folder and add the id into the .env file.